 In salary negotiations, job candidates are often at a disadvantage relative to the hiring organization.
-Due to the well-documented anchoring effect, the first figure introduced into the discussion tends to strongly influence the final outcome.
+Due to the well-documented anchoring effect, the first figure introduced into the discussion tends to strongly influence the salary expectations.
 Unfortunately for candidates, the first figure mentioned in a negotiation often is not in their favor.

 To counter a low anchor from the hiring organization, a job candidate might try to introduce a high anchor.
 But how high, and how?
 In his book Judgment in Managerial Decision Making (Wiley, 6th edition, 2006), Harvard Business School professor Max H. Bazerman writes, “Any anchor that creeps into the discussion is likely to have an inappropriate effect on the eventual offer, even if the anchor is ‘ignored’ as being ridiculous.”

 To test the limits of this theory, University of Idaho professor Todd J. Thorsteinson conducted two experiments to determine whether a job candidate could get a higher salary by mentioning an outrageously high number in a joking way.

 In the first experiment around salary expectations, Thorsteinson asked 206 college students to imagine that they had decided to hire a particular candidate for an administrative assistant position and were about to initiate a salary negotiation with the woman.
 (The candidate was always described as a woman to offer a strict test of the theory, as research by Harvard Kennedy School professor Hannah Riley Bowles and her colleagues has found that people judge women who negotiate salary more harshly than men who do so.)